 Skip to main content

-This long-form tutorial is comprised of the pages underneath this section.
-They are designed to be followed in the order they are numbered.
-In this tutorial, you will:
+This long-form tutorial comprises the pages underneath this section.
+Follow them in the order they are numbered, because each page builds on the resources deployed in the previous one.
+In this tutorial, you:

 1. Set up infrastructure dependencies.